stackpulse/playbooks/stackpulse/create-incident-war-room/README.md

 1. Make sure your have a [StackPulse](https://stackpulse.com/get-started) account
 2. Configure a new [Slack integration](https://docs.stackpulse.io/integrations/#custom-integrations-secrets)
 3. Import [this playbook](https://app.stackpulse.io/playbook/create?tab=playbook#https://github.com/stackpulse/playbooks/blob/master/stackpulse/create-incident-war-room) into your account
 4. This playbook has a default trigger attached to it.
-It will be triggered when a StackPulse incident is created.
+It will be triggered when a StackPulse incident is created

 > :memo: Note: If your account is missing one of the required integrations, or has multiple instances of an integration, go to the `TRIGGER` tab to select the required ones.